-While we often think of kid’s math as counting, adding and subtracting, there are many more ways that young children can make mathematical connections.
-And believe it or not, helping your child begin to understand math concepts can take place anywhere—whether it be the car, the kitchen or the grocery store.
+While we often think of children’s math as counting, adding and subtracting, there are many more ways that young children can make mathematical connections.
+Believe it or not, helping your child begin to understand math concepts can take place anywhere — whether it be the car, the kitchen or the grocery store.

-A recent exchange I had with my children at the park is a great example of how you can include “math talk” (asking questions or pointing out math-related concepts) into every conversation.
-It was a particularly hot day, and my three preschool-aged children began complaining about the heat.
-So, we compared seasons, describing winter as “not as hot” and “colder than fall” while also exploring the difference between “cool” and “cold.”
-This discussion about temperature incorporated important measurement concepts—and they didn’t even realize they were learning!
+As a parent, you can include “math talk” (asking questions or pointing out math-related concepts) into every conversation.
+I remember visiting the park on a hot day with my children when they were preschoolers, and they started complaining about the heat.
+So we compared seasons, describing winter as “not as hot” and “colder than fall” while also exploring the difference between “cool” and “cold.”
+This discussion about temperature incorporated important measurement concepts — and they didn’t even realize they were learning!

 At the playground:

-- Recognize/discuss the shapes within play structures (e.g., the tunnel is a cylinder, the roofline over the slide is a pyramid, etc.) and encourage your child to explain the differences in those shapes.
+- Recognize/discuss the shapes within play structures (the tunnel is a cylinder, the roofline over the slide is a pyramid, etc.) and encourage your child to explain the differences in those shapes.

 - Compare the heights of the slides or climbing structures.

-- Make comparisons as it relates to time (e.g., let’s run quickly to the end of the playground; let’s crawl slowly through the tunnel; let’s see who can run the fastest from the slide to the swings).
+- Make comparisons related to time.
+(Let’s run quickly to the end of the playground; let’s crawl slowly through the tunnel; let’s see who can run the fastest from the slide to the swings.)